 Despite living in Westwood, with all those wondrous UCLA girls jogging up and down the block, R.B.
 Kitaj claims to have lost all interest in sex.
-Hes finally turned 70, and he feels old. (“Nonetheless,” he says, “UCLA is the sexiest acronym in the English language.)
+Hes finally turned 70, and he feels old.
+(Nonetheless, he says, UCLA is the sexiest acronym in the English language.)
 Six years after moving to Los Angeles from London, where for 40 years he was part of a group that included Francis Bacon and Lucien Freud, Americas greatest living figurative painter now comes equipped with a hearing aid, black-framed glasses and a sprawling white beard.
 He seems to welcome these signs of age, as if he were longing for someone to place a cane in his hand.
-“I just keep getting older and older, he says, with something like wonder.
+I just keep getting older and older, he says, with something like wonder.

 Kitaj talks as much as ever, however.
 In fact, as he leads me through his house, with lengthy stops in his drawing studio, his Jewish library and his Cézanne room, I find myself caught between looking and listening, unable to do either quite to my satisfaction.
 Theres just too much verbal and visual information to take in at once.
 In Kitajs world, everything has historical and art-historical roots.
 When I ask him about the young woman in a portrait hes working on, he tells me its actually his version of a girl in a painting by Toulouse-Lautrec.
-Showing me an ink sketch David Hockney did of him in 1975 on a bench outside the Academy of Fine Art in Vienna, the legendary art school Kitaj attended in the 1950s, he mentions someone who couldnt get into the school at all: “Hitler failed the exam two years in a row, after which he disappeared into the bowels of the Viennese underworld.
+Showing me an ink sketch David Hockney did of him in 1975 on a bench outside the Academy of Fine Art in Vienna, the legendary art school Kitaj attended in the 1950s, he mentions someone who couldnt get into the school at all: Hitler failed the exam two years in a row, after which he disappeared into the bowels of the Viennese underworld.
 Some people think thats what drove him nuts, pushed him over the edge, made him really bitter.

 Los Angeles No. 9 (Car)

-On May 21, Kitaj’s first major art show in Los Angeles since his return to the city will open at L.A.
+On May 21, Kitajs first major art show in Los Angeles since his return to the city will open at L.A.
 Louver Gallery in Venice.
-The paintings and drawings are mostly about what he calls the man-woman story,” or the amatory relations between the sexes, a theme he feels has been neglected by artists for at least three decades now.
+The paintings and drawings are mostly about what he calls the man-woman story, or the amatory relations between the sexes, a theme he feels has been neglected by artists for at least three decades now.
 Typically, he has a theory as to why: Many of the greatest modern figurative painters (Hockney, Warhol, Bacon, etc.) have been gay, while scores of others have been abstract.
 Even his very straight friend Freud, whose figurative paintings are currently on display at MOCA, rarely shows lovers entwined.
 The man-woman story is the greatest story ever told, Kitaj says.
 But since the death of Picasso, almost no one does it.

 Kitaj does, however.
 One painting (Los Angeles No. 11), painted with a characteristically bold palette, portrays the artist as an old graybeard, stretched out in the bathtub with his late wife, Sandra, from whose youthful breast he seems to be seeking the only sustenance available to him in this world.
 Another (Los Angeles No. 17) shows the two of them in Orthodox-looking garb, facing each other eye to eye, mouth to mouth like a tragic couple from the Old Testament.
 These paintings have nothing to do with todays art world, and even less to do with the entertainment capital that features in all their titles.
 They are simply the projections of one mans strange and fascinating inner world.
 Like a Bob Dylan song from Blood on the Tracks, in which railway lines coexist with the Crucifixion, Kitaj has placed his lovers outside time, free to roam the centuries at will.

 As usual, Kitaj isnt afraid to take on the big themes.
 Gods Back, a drawing based on the story that Moses once saw God from behind, dares to imagine what He looks like from the rear.
 (I can report that he has unusually broad shoulders and sports what looks like a vaguely gangsterish hat.)
 There are also portraits of other notables, including sketches of Emily Dickinson and Proust, as well as a gorgeous charcoal-and-pastel rendition of the young Piet Mondrian that makes him look oddly like Lawrence of Arabia.
 And in one painting, Kitaj and his wife can be seen deep in a lovers tussle outside the Fox Theater in Westwood.
 This wouldnt be so strange if it werent for the fact that both are equipped with wings.

 Kitaj talks about painters like Matisse and Picasso, and, traveling further back in time, about Cézanne and Manet and van Gogh, in the way that only a person who thinks about them all day long can.
 They live on not just in the reproductions he pins to the walls of his studio, and in the hundreds of books that line its shelves, but in his head.
 Their problems are his problems.
 The struggles they began, he continues.
 On a quiet residential street in Westwood, the legacy of the first modern painters survives.

 Its worth emphasizing, however, that Kitaj is very much a contemporary artist whose work is as unmistakably the product of its era as anything by Jasper Johns or Bill Viola.
 Once in a long while, in a spirit of gentle mischief, hell even paint a small abstract.
 Theres one in his studio now, appropriately modest in size, based on a detail in a Matisse painting that the critic Clement Greenberg once singled out for criticism.
 (He dubbed it an unresolved fault.)
 Kitaj, who is obsessed both with the history of the Jews and his own Jewishness, calls it My Fourth Jewish Abstract.
 Naturally, there is a story behind the title.